matomo-org/developer-documentation/docs/media-analytics/reference.md

 as `Piwik.getAsyncTrackers()` and will return all tracker instances that were created eg via `Piwik.addTracker` or `_paq.push(['addTracker']);` unless custom Piwik tracker instances were set via `setPiwikTrackers()`.

+### `setMediaTitleFallback()`

+Piwik will automatically detect the title of a video or audio in most cases.
+In case you are using an old version of a media player, or an exotic media player which does not allow us to detect the title automatically, you can define a callback method to detect the title of a video or audio manually based on your own custom logic.
+You can find an example in the FAQ.

 ### `mediaType`

 The `mediaType` property defines constants that are useful when you track the usage of a [custom media player](/guides/media-analytics/custom-player)